lavinhoque33/actions-the-lazy-linker/README.md

 This action searches for a Jira issue key in the branch name, fetches information about issue.
-The action will update the title of your Pull Request and the description of the Pull Request.
+The action will update the title of your Pull Request and the description of the Pull Request with Jira information and all commit messages from the PR under a "FIXES" section.

 E.g. `feature/PRO-123` or `LLM-1874`

 ![image](https://github.com/user-attachments/assets/38493ab3-1afb-4c9f-85cb-9b116e13f9cb)

-### Motivation
+### What it does

-Get context about the change instantly and save you and your peers hours of copy-pasting and describing Pull Requests.
+The action will:

+1. Extract the Jira issue key from the branch name (e.g., `PRO-123` from `feature/PRO-123`)
+2. Fetch the issue details from Jira
+3. Update the PR title to include the Jira issue key and summary
+4. Update the PR description with:
+   - Jira issue link and details
+   - Issue type and description
+   - **FIXES section** containing all commit messages from the PR

+The FIXES section automatically lists all commit messages from every commit in the pull request, providing reviewers with a complete overview of what changes were made.

 ## Usage